malva-ot/nomo/README.md

 A nomo **glyph type** is a single symbolic datum which can be consistently represented and recognized.
 A **glyph set** is a set of one or more distinct glyph types.
 A **glyph** is an instance of a glyph type.

-All these definitions imply a means to determine first whether any given glyph corresponds to a glyph type within a particular set, and second whether any two glyphs correspond to the same glyph type.
+All these definitions imply a means to determine whether any given glyph corresponds to a glyph type within a particular set.
 Such an implementation is not defined in this section, rather it is an assumed precondition.

 #### 4.1.1 Characters